'Contracted to an eye-quiet world': Sonic Census or Poetics of Place in Alice Oswald. Symbiosis 10.2 (October 2007) 167-185

 This essay was originally published in Symbiosis: A Journal of Anglo-American Literary Relations, Volume 10.2

 “History can be built through geography.
-A key question raised by the transatlantic and ecocritical academies is whether it is as important to localize writing as it is to historicize it.
+A key question raised by the transatlantic and eco-critical academies is whether it is as important to localise writing as it is to historicise it.
 Two poets, William Carlos Williams, located in New Jersey, and Alice Oswald, a poet of England's south-west peninsula, meet this enquiry through their linguistic and anthropological surveys of the Passaic river and the river Dart, respectively."

 Tom Bristow is at the University of Edinburgh